-Proposed law enacts the Behavior Analysts Practice Act.
+Enacts the Behavior Analysts Practice Act.
 Provides for definitions relative to the practice.

-Proposed law provides for the Louisiana Behavior Analyst Board within the Department of Health and Hospitals.
+Provides for the La.
+Behavior Analyst Board within the Department of Health and Hospitals.
 Provides for a board consisting of five behavior analysts appointed by the governor and subject to Senate confirmation.
-Board nominees are submitted to the governor by the Louisiana Behavior Analysis Association, and the members serve for staggered terms as follows: the first two appointees serve for four year terms; the third and fourth appointees serve for three year terms; and the fifth appointee serves for a five year term.
+Board nominees are submitted to the governor by the La.
+Behavior Analysis Association, and the members serve for staggered terms as follows: the first two appointees serve for four year terms; the third and fourth appointees serve for three year terms; and the fifth appointee serves for a five year term.
 Vacancies are to be filled in the same manner as the original appointees.
 Provides that no member of the board serve for more than two consecutive complete terms.
-Also provides for an ex officio, non-voting member appointed by the State Board of Examiners of Psychologists.
+Also provides for an ex officio, nonvoting member appointed by the State Board of Examiners of Psychologists.
 Provides for the board to convene its first meeting no later than October 1, 2013, at which time the chairman and vice chairman are to be selected by the board.
 Provides that a majority of the board members shall constitute a quorum.
-Requires monthly meetings of the board and permits additional meetings at the call of the chairman or at the request of at least three members of the board.
-Provides for reimbursement of reasonable travel expenses but no compensation for board members.
+Requires monthly meetings of the board and permits additional meetings at the call of the chairman or at the request of at least three members of the board members.

-Proposed law provides for the powers and duties of the board, including establishing standards of practice, licensure, revocation and suspension of license, reinstatement for behavior analysts and assistant behavior analysts, and for registration of line technicians.
+Provides for the powers and duties of the board, including establishing standards of practice, licensure, revocation and suspension of license, reinstatement for behavior analysts and assistant behavior analysts, and for registration of line technicians.
 Also provides for fines and censure by the board.

-Proposed law also authorizes the board to accept grants, donations, and gifts of money or services.
+Also authorizes the board to accept grants, donations, and gifts of money or services.

-Proposed law requires the board to maintain and make available to the public a registry of behavior analysts, assistant behavior analysts, and line technicians.
+Requires the board to maintain and make available to the public a registry of licensed behavior analysts, state certified assistant behavior analysts, and line technicians.

-Proposed law provides that no person shall hold himself out as a licensed behavior analyst, a state certified assistant behavior analyst, or a registered line technician unless licensed, state certified, or registered in accordance with the provisions of proposed law.
+Provides that no person shall hold himself out as a licensed behavior analyst, a state certified assistant behavior analyst, or a registered line technician unless licensed, state certified, or registered in accordance with new law.

-Proposed law provides the following licensure requirements for a behavior analyst:
+Provides the following licensure requirements for a behavior analyst:

-- (1) Submission to the board of a completed application form. - (2) Payment of all mandatory licensure fees.

-- (3) Proof of good moral character. - (4) Submission of applicant to a criminal background check in accordance with the authority granted to the board. - (5) Proof that the applicant passed a nationally recognized examination administered by a nonprofit organization accredited by the National Commission for Certifying Agencies, the National Standards Institute, or a substantial equivalent to credential professional practitioners of behavior analysis related to the principles and practice of the profession of behavior analysis that is approved by the board. - (6) Proof that the applicant passed the jurisprudence examination covering the laws and rules governing the practice of behavior analysis in Louisiana that is approved by the board. - (7) Proof that the applicant conducts his professional activities in accordance with accepted standards, including the Guidelines for Responsible Conduct for Behavior Analysts and Professional Disciplinary and Ethical Standards of the Behavior Analyst Certification Board or other national professional organizations as approved by the board. - (8) Proof that the applicant holds a master's degree from any regional accredited university or other institutions of higher learning.
+- (1) Submission to the board of a completed application form. - (2) Payment of all mandatory licensure fees. - (3) Proof of good moral character. - (4) Satisfactory completion of the criminal background check in accordance with the authority granted to the board. - (5) Proof that the applicant passed a nationally recognized examination administered by a nonprofit organization accredited by the National Commission for Certifying Agencies, the American National Standards Institute, or a substantial equivalent to credential professional practitioners of behavior analysis related to the principles and practice of the profession of behavior analysis that is approved by the board. - (6) Proof that the applicant passed the jurisprudence examination covering the laws and rules governing the practice of behavior analysis in Louisiana that is approved by the board. - (7) Proof that the applicant conducts his professional activities in accordance with accepted standards, including the Guidelines for Responsible Conduct for Behavior Analysts and Professional Disciplinary and Ethical Standards of the Behavior Analyst Certification Board or other national credentialing bodies as approved by the board. - (8) Proof that the applicant holds a master's degree from any accredited university or other institutions of higher learning.

-Proposed law provides the following licensure requirements for a state certified assistant behavior analyst:
+Provides the following licensure requirements for a state certified assistant behavior analyst: